Gabrielnero000/PBR-Playground/README.md

 A perspective camera have the same origin for all samples but the direction changes: is the vector from the origin to a point in the projection plane.

 That makes possible to generate the perspective distortion (closer objects looks bigger).
 Both models can be generalized to be used in arbitrary positions.

 ### Mark III - Meshes

+Meshes are just lots of triangles agrouped to form

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!